matt-harvey/tabulo/README.md

 ## Features

+* Presents a [DRY initialization interface](#configuring-columns): by being "column based", rather than "row based" it spares the developer the burden of syncing the ordering within the header row with that of the body rows.
 * Lets you set [fixed column widths](#fixed-column-widths), then either [wrap](#overflow-handling) or [truncate](#overflow-handling) the overflow.
-* Alternatively, ["pack"](#pack) the table so that each column is automatically just wide enough for its contents, but [without overflowing the terminal horizontally](#max-table-width).
+* Alternatively, you can ["pack"](#pack) the table so that each column is automatically just wide enough for its contents, but [without overflowing the terminal horizontally](#max-table-width).
 * Alignment of cell content is [configurable](#cell-alignment), but has helpful content-based defaults (numbers right, strings left).